indrajitp/apigee-nodejs-scripts/README.md

 ### To export Sharedflows that are deployed in a given environment
 - Execute `node exportDeployedSharedFlows.js`
-- Provide your Apigee org, env, username, password, directory to export the proxies
+- Provide your Apigee org, env, username, password, directory to export the shared flows